-How to Hide Apps on iPhone and iPad Running iOS 12
+How to Hide Apps on iPhone and iPad Running iOS 13 and 12

-How to Hide the Stock Apps in iOS 12 on iPhone or iPad
+How to Hide the Stock Apps in iOS 13 or 12 on iPhone or iPad

 Note: There are some stock apps like Settings, Photos, Health, which can’t be hidden.
 However, you get the option to keep other apps like Camera, Mail, Safari out of sight.

 Keep in mind, to get started; you need to first enable Screen Time on your device.
 To do so, head over to this complete guide.